panzixiang/panzixiang.github.com/_posts/2015-10-11-parameter-estimation.md

 If we reduce the cutoff threshold from 0.5% to 0.3%, the performance of Gaussian Kernel SVM on Heuristic 3 drops to 54%.

-The next step is to come up with better heuristics that aggregate multiple metrics
+The next step is to come up with better heuristics that aggregate multiple metrics over multiple days.

 ## Markov Switching Vector Autoregressive Models
 In a Marjov Switching Model the observed change in a variable between period t and t+1 is assumed to be a random draw from one of two distributions.
 Which of the two distributions is appropriate depends